xz0127/tp/docs/DeveloperGuide.md

       Use case ends.

 * 5a.
-The input time slot is invalid (including empty input).
+The given time slot is invalid (including empty input).

     * 5a1.
 Nuudle shows an error message.

       Use case resumes at step 4.

 * 5b.
-The input keywords are invalid.
+The given keywords are invalid.

      * 5b1.
 Nuudle shows an error message.